 How about on the ground?
 Is it different in real life?

 So we dedicate years to loooviing something other than ourselves.
-I sneaked out of home to go to reggae club.
-I secretly bought a Bob-Marley hat, and wore it in the reggae club and made sure no one knew of it’s existence except for my reggae buddies.
+I sneaked out of home to go to reggae clubs.
+I secretly bought a Bob-Marley hat, and wore it in the reggae club, making sure no one knew of its existence except for my reggae buddies.
 I said ‘ganja’ as other young girls said ‘boyfriend’ and I dreamed of a pilgrimage to Jamaica.
-Culture for me meant THE band, not cultural practices.
-Lucky Dube was my dream man, albeit too old for me.
-I was safe in reggae heaven.

 Or moving-to-a-new-country/city friendships.
 You are friendless and vulnerable with zero understanding of the new culture or language.
 So, at language classes or at the university, you bond with other newbies and become fast friends.
 This friendship nourishes the soul for some years until you find and choose friends that fit other needs in your life.

 Sometimes, situational friendships survive the situation, if they grow with the changing situations.
 Sometimes they don’t.
 And that is OKAY.
 Choosing the people who remain your friends in the long-term is part of the art of choosing a life for yourself.
 Friends can be the icing on the cake that is life.

 Also, friends can be the toxin needed to make that dormant-childhood-scar a festering wound all over again.

 Eva was a very good reggae-friend.
 However, she was a horrible regular-life-friend for a teenage girl of my particular leanings.